 Best Practices for Report Responses

 Although content and circumstances vary for each report, the goal is prevention and awareness through education and training.
 It is not necessary to inform parties that the information was obtained through a Safe2Tell report.
-Safe2Tell recommends not leading conversations with Safe2Tell as the source of information as that can move the conversation away from resolving the concern and instead toward wanting to resolve the concern.
+Safe2Tell recommends not leading conversations with Safe2Tell as the source of information — that can move the conversation away from resolving the concern and toward wanting to see the report.
 Sharing report contents (including forwarding or copying information in the report) is not permitted (C.R.S.
-Section 24-31-607) in order to maintain anonymity of the reporting party.
-If you need to assign someone else to handle the report who did not receive the report initially, please contact 1-877-542-7233 and request the re-assignment.
+Section 24-31-607) in order to maintain the anonymity of the reporting party.
+If you need to assign someone else to handle the report who did not receive the report initially, please contact 877-542-7233 and request the re-assignment.

 Remember that information from Safe2Tell reports cannot be copied outside of the Safe2Tell report management software (C.R.S.
 Section 24-31-607).
 However, the report ID number can be used.

-Responders or staff with a P3 login: To access, view, and update reports in the P3 System, login with the email address assigned to you.
-For more information refer to the P3 user guide below.
+Responders or staff with a P3 login: to access, view, and update reports in the P3 system, log in with the email address assigned to you.
+For more information, refer to the P3 user guide.

-Responders or staff without a P3 Login: You will need the report ID number and disposition number when using the P3 Online Disposition Form.
-For technical assistance, please call 1-877-542-7233.
+Responders or staff without a P3 login: you will need the report ID number and disposition number when using the P3 online disposition form.
+For technical assistance, please call 877-542-7233.

 This guide will walk users through the features of P3 and the associated Safe2Tell policies.

-Please call Safe2Tell immediately at 1-877-542-7233, provide the report number, and destroy the report/delete the email or text message.
+Please call Safe2Tell immediately at 877-542-7233, provide the report number, and destroy the report — delete the email or text message.

 Safe2Tell has the ability to request more information from the reporting party via our web reporting and mobile app system.
 Inform Safe2Tell through comments on the disposition tab with your request for more information.
 If there is not enough information for follow-up, note as such in the disposition/in-progress report.
 If more information becomes available, P3 will be updated.